-It is important to monitor and detect abnormalities in your cloud resources for providing highly available and reliable services.
+Being able to monitor and detect abnormalities in your cloud resources is important because it helps you provide highly available and reliable services.

 This section guides you to identify details about the anomalies observed in your cloud account using CoreStack, even if they are rare in occurrence, for all the cloud resources.